Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Study Design

 \textbf{Evaluation}.
 To validate detection correctness, we computed the per-smell sample size using the standard confidence interval for a proportion (95\% confidence, $\pm 10\%$ margin) and then performed \emph{stratified proportional sampling by project}: for each smell, we allocated $n_i \propto N_i$ (where $N_i$ is the number of detections in project $i$) and drew simple random samples within each project \cite{cochran1977sampling}.
-This yields an unbiased lower-variance estimate of the overall false positive rate while ensuring representation is aligned with project contribution \cite{singh1996stratified}.
-The first author then performed a manual evaluation of the sampled smell instances, first checking if the metric measurement was correct, and then checking if it was strictly aligned with the definition of that smell provided by Lanza and Marinescu~\cite{lanza2007object}.
-Our tool also outputs information related to each metric (e.g., for metrics used to detect FE, it reports which foreign fields are accessed and from which classes.), which allows us to quickly verify the measurement by checking if that information is correct.
-At the end, we manually checked 94, 94, 93, 86, and 95 samples for FE, BM, GC, BC, and DC, respectively.
-All sampled detections and their metrics were judged correct (100\%), with no false positives observed for any smell, indicating that the detected smell instances are consistent with the definitions we used.
+This yields an unbiased, lower-variance estimate of the overall false positive rate while ensuring that representation is aligned with each project's contribution \cite{singh1996stratified}.
+The first author then performed a manual evaluation of the sampled smell instances, first checking whether the metric measurements were correct and then checking whether each detected instance was strictly aligned with the definition of that smell provided by Lanza and Marinescu~\cite{lanza2007object}.
+Our tool also outputs information related to each metric (e.g., for metrics used to detect FE, it reports which foreign fields are accessed and from which classes), which allows us to quickly verify the measurements by checking whether this information is correct.
+In total, we manually checked 94, 94, 93, 86, and 95 samples for FE, BM, GC, BC, and DC, respectively.
+All sampled detected smell instances and their metric measurements were judged correct (100\%), with no false positives observed in the sample, indicating that these instances are consistent with the definitions we used.
+We also applied the same procedure to non-code smells by manually checking 97, 97, 96, 96, and 96 samples for nonFE, nonBM, nonGC, nonBC, and nonDC, respectively.
+All metric measurements were judged correct, and the false negative rates were low: 2.1\%, 6.2\%, 9.3\%, 8.3\%, and 11.5\%, respectively.

+\textbf{Replication.} All analyses were executed on a desktop machine (Windows 10, AMD Ryzen 9 5950X, 32 GB RAM).
+To replicate the results, run the provided CodeQL queries on the pre-built CodeQL databases and execute the accompanying Python scripts.
+A Java runtime is required only to build CodeQL databases; because we provide pre-built databases, Java is not required to replicate our results.
+On our machine, the full pipeline completed in approximately 5 hours.
+Runtime may vary with CPU performance (e.g., core count and clock speed) and storage performance.
+Detailed replication instructions are included in the replication package~\cite{blind_2025_15624918}.